| |

 What Makes These Actually Taste Like Cookies and Cream

-A few intentional choices make all the difference here.
+A few intentional choices do all the work here.

-Cookies and creme protein powder gives that classic flavor without needing extra sugar.
+Cookies and creme protein powder gives that classic cookies and cream flavor without needing extra sugar.

-Extra vanilla boosts the cookie dough vibe and makes everything taste richer.
+Extra vanilla boosts the creamy, cookie-dough vibe and makes everything taste richer.

 Greek yogurt and nut butter keep the oats creamy and satisfying instead of dry.